Optometry Practice Finances: A Complete Guide to Building a Profitable Practice

 Train your staff to identify medical conditions during intake.
 Update your billing codes quarterly to capture all legitimate revenue.
 Consider hiring a billing specialist or outsourcing to a healthcare billing service if your practice volume exceeds 30 patients per day.

-Optimize Your Fee Schedule
+When Should You Optimize Your Fee Schedule?

 When did you last increase your fees?
 Many practices operate on fee schedules set years ago, while their costs have risen significantly.